Nonlinear Anisotropy in Phase-Tuned Wide-Gap Halides: Summary

 \section{Summary}

 In conclusion, we have investigated the nonlinear optical properties of silver iodide (AgI) thin films using polarization-resolved second harmonic generation and two-photon photoluminescence spectroscopy.
 By tuning the physical vapor deposition (PVD) conditions, we selectively grew zincblende (\zbAgI) and wurtzite (\wzAgI) phases.
-Our measurements reveal that triangular \zbAgI $(111)$ flakes exhibit sixfold SHG symmetry and isotropic 2PPL emission, while rod-like \wzAgI $(101)$ crystals display a butterfly-shaped SHG response with twofold-symmetric 2PPL.
-These contrasting angular anisotropies are consistent with theoretical analysis and underscore the role of crystal phase dictating nonlinear optical behavior.
+Our measurements reveal that triangular \zbAgI $(111)$ flakes exhibit sixfold SHG and isotropic 2PPL angular patterns, while rod-like \wzAgI $(101)$ crystals display a butterfly-shaped SHG and twofold 2PPL angular patterns.
+These contrasting behaviors are consistent with theoretical analysis and underscore the role of crystal phase in dictating nonlinear optical behavior.
 The ability to engineer the phase and resultant morphology of AgI provides a promising platform for tailoring optical anisotropy and nonlinear light–matter interactions at the nanoscale.